Cloud Cost Management FAQ

 Integrated reporting for leadership

-Cloud costs are operational expenses (OpEx), on-premises are capital (CapEx)
+Cloud costs are OpEx; on-premises are typically CapEx

 Cloud resources are ephemeral; hardware is physical inventory

-Cloud optimization is continuous; hardware lifecycle is longer-term
+Cloud optimisation is continuous; hardware lifecycles are longer

 What is the relationship between cloud cost management and sustainability?

-Cloud sustainability and cost management are closely aligned—optimization that reduces costs typically also reduces environmental impact.
+Cloud sustainability and cost management are closely aligned — optimisation that reduces cost typically also reduces environmental impact.

-Cloud usage drives both spending and carbon emissions
+Cloud usage drives both spend and carbon emissions

 Idle resources waste money and energy